ndresx/react-countdown/README.md

 * `'Sat, 01 Feb 2020 01:02:03'` // Any by `Date` parseable format
 * `new Date(1580518923000)` // `Date` object
 * `1580518923000` // Timestamp in milliseconds

+### `key`
+This is one of React's internal component props and is used to identify the component.
+However, we can leverage this behavior and use it to, for example,  restart the countdown by passing in a new `string` or `number`.

+Please see [official React docs](https://reactjs.org/docs/lists-and-keys.html#keys) for more information about keys.

 ### `daysInHours`
 Defines whether the time of day should be calculated as hours rather than separated days.